darkzeroman/AntChallenge/README.txt

  - The initial 3 ants are 'scouts' that explore the world but do not bring food home immediately.
 Once a counter runs out they switch "EXPLORE" mode (which means they will find the closest food and return home).
 Scout ants will remain that mode until a certain amount of food has been found in the world.

  - If ant spawns and certain amount of food already exists on mound, spawned ant HALTS.
-It's probably better to wait for new information from another ant instead of wandering/exploring.
+Because it's probably better to wait for new information from another ant instead of wandering/exploring.

  - Only search for food when food sources are updated to lower the number of graph searches.